Kaspersky vs Avast: which antivirus is better?

 The variety of scanning options makes Kaspersky an attractive choice considering that you can be in full control of what you want to scan.

 Just like Kaspersky, Avast also includes quite a wide range of scanning options.
-Let’s see what they are:
+Here are the available scans and their functions:

 - Smart Scan is used for identifying outdated software, malware, browser add-ons, and threats to the network.